RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [vim bundle for pandoc], courtesy of David Sanson, wunki, clvv, fmoralesc
 - [TextMate bundle for pandoc], courtesy of David Sanson
 - [Tool for using pandoc from Notepad++], courtesy of Ted Lilley
+- [The Zim desktop wiki] can export content to markdown using pandoc extensions (need zim version 0.55 and up)

 ## Shell Completion